aws/sagemaker-python-sdk/src/sagemaker/mxnet/README.rst

 Running an MXNet training script in SageMaker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You run MXNet training scripts on SageMaker by creating ``MXNet`` Estimators.
-SageMaker training of your script is invoked when you call ``fit`` on an ``MXNet`` Estimator.
+You run MXNet training scripts on SageMaker by creating an ``MXNet`` estimators.
+When you call ``fit`` on an ``MXNet`` estimator, a SageMaker training job with your script is started.
 The following code sample shows how you train a custom MXNet script "train.py".

 .. code:: python